LLM tools by example

 ^ call

-A tool's implementation has a name, takes arguments and returns an instance of GtLMagritteInputModel
+A tool's implementation has a name, takes arguments and returns a result.

 .

-Each tool has corresponding examples that test its logic in isolation.
+Each tool has corresponding examples that check its logic in isolation.
 For example, GtLMagritteToolForMethodsSource

 has examples in GtLMagritteToolForMethodsSourceExamples